Restoration Strategies Science Plan

 Results

-Water column P concentrations are different between rFAV and SAV areas for two of the three species evaluated.
-Water column P concentrations in white water lily and American lotus patches were higher than their corresponding SAV patch, while water column P concentrations in a spatterdock patch were not different from SAV patch.
+Water column P concentrations were different for two of the three patches of rFAV plant species compared to nearby SAV patches [1, 2, 3].
+Water column P concentrations in white water lily and American lotus patches were higher than in the nearby SAV patch, while water column P concentrations in a spatterdock patch were not significantly different from the nearby SAV patch.
 Soils in white water lily patches were lower in bulk density, higher in organic content and lower in calcium content compared to its paired SAV patch.
-This low bulk density soil may be prone to resuspension and could be contributing to the higher particulate P concentrations in the water column.
-Dissolved oxygen and pH measurements indicate greater aquatic metabolism in the SAV patch relative to the rFAV patch.
-Greater aquatic metabolism results from increased photosynthetic rate in the water column, which leads to higher pH during the daylight hours.
+This low bulk density soil may be prone to resuspension and could contribute to the higher particulate P concentrations in the water column.
+Dissolved oxygen and pH indicated greater aquatic metabolism in the SAV patch relative to the rFAV patch.
+Greater aquatic metabolism resulted from increased photosynthesis in the water column, which led to higher pH during the daylight hours.
 This higher pH may enhance co-precipitation of P with calcium resulting in more P removal.
 The soil from American lotus patches has a higher organic content than SAV patches but were similar otherwise.

 Reports and Publications